The Ultimate Charleston Travel Guide (2025)

 Allure Travel Co.
 Tip: At Allure Travel Co., we have partnerships with thousands of hotels around the world, including Hotel Bennett, The Dewberry, and The Charleston Place.

-Booking a stay through us is a complimentary service—meaning no extra cost to you!
+Booking a stay through us is a complimentary service, meaning no extra cost to you!
 Not only will you save valuable time, but you’ll also unlock exclusive perks (like hotel credits and complimentary room upgrades, if available) and experience VIP treatment throughout your stay.

 Mount Pleasant

-Folly Beach
+Isle of Palms & Folly Beach

-$$ | The Obstinate Daughter: Located on Sullivan's Island and great for brunch or dinner.
-They have amazing cocktails too.
+$$ | The Obstinate Daughter: Located on Sullivan's Island, great for brunch or dinner.
 Head here if you plan on spending time at the beach on Sullivan's Island.
 You can make reservations up to 2 weeks out, but they fill up fast.
+Be sure to try the Rutledge Pizza.

 $$ | Leon’s Fine Poultry and Oysters: One of the most famous spots in Charleston.
 Known for fresh oysters, fried chicken, and great cocktails.

-$$ | Poogan's Porch: Historic restaurant is located in downtown Charleston and is known for its classic southern brunch, including shrimp and grits, biscuits and gravy, and fried chicken and waffles.
+$$ | Poogan's Porch: Historic restaurant located in downtown Charleston, known for its classic southern brunch.
+Be sure to try the shrimp and grits, biscuits and gravy, and fried chicken and waffles.

 $$ | Fleet’s Landing: Southern-style food right on the waterfront.